gduclaux/FieldMoveProjectImporter_QGIS/README.md

 ## Usage

 ### Prerequisites
 From your tablet you can extract a FieldMove project in various format.
 I recommend you export both in KML and as CSV formats and copy those from your tablet to a dekstop computer.
-Store  the **KML file** and the **CSV project folder** (typically projectX.fm) in a convenient location in your local machine.
+Store  the **KMZ file** and the **CSV project folder** (typically projectX.fm) in a convenient location in your local machine.

 ### FieldMove Project Importer plugin
 After installation the plugin is avaliable from the plugin menu, or directly in the toolbar if the *Plugins Toolbar* is activated.
-Simply press the plugin button and provide the path to the CSV project folder and the KML file, then click **import**.
+Simply press the plugin button and provide the path to the CSV project folder and the KMZ file, then click **import**.

 <p align="center">
   <img width="420" alt="image" src="https://github.com/user-attachments/assets/23293c38-8afa-4b5a-9795-de55a790e81a" />